 - Endometriosis, a common cause of infertility, is the spread of tissue that normally lines the uterus to the outside of the uterus.

-- Although many women can have endometriosis but not experience symptoms, the most common symptom is pelvic pain.
+- Although many women can have this condition but not experience symptoms, the most common symptom is pelvic pain.

-- Infertility is also considered a potential symptom, but women with endometriosis often become pregnant after treatment.
+- Infertility is also considered a potential symptom, but women often can become pregnant after treatment.

 - Possible treatment options are lifestyle changes, medication and surgery.